How I spruced up our marble fireplace using basic materials from my garage!

 You really only need a very small amount of grout + a few drops of water mixed in a bucket.
 I applied it with my fingers, let dry for an hour, and then wiped the excess clean with a sponge.

-The next night, while the kids were sleeping, I opened the windows and sprayed some of this grout sealer on the new grout.
+The next night, while the kids were sleeping, I opened the windows and sprayed some grout sealer on the new grout.

 There were lots of little touches at this point, like painting/nailing/glueing some broken pieces of floor trim.
 I also caulked the sides of the fireplace where the marble met the trim.